 Painter and decorator Ben Hicks tells Construction News how Building Lives helped get him back into work after an operation.
+After leaving school, Ben Hicks started work as a painter and decorator.

 But following an injury, he was out of work for two years until Building Lives helped him with the training he needed to get back into the construction industry.